Shane Taylor (wrestler): Shane Taylor Promotions (2019–present)

-In late-2019, Taylor formed the stable "Shane Taylor Promotions" with Jasper Kaun, Moses Maddox, and Ron Hunt.
+In late-2019, Taylor formed the stable "Shane Taylor Promotions" (often called STP) with Jasper Kaun, Moses Maddox, and Ron Hunt.
 In early-2020, ROH went on hiatus due to the COVID-19 pandemic.
 After ROH resumed operations, Taylor returned in October 2020.
 At Final Battle in December 2020, he defeated Jay Briscoe.
 In February 2021, Shane Taylor Promotions (Taylor, Kaun, and Moses) defeated MexiSquad (Bandido, Flamita, and Rey Horus) to win the ROH World Six-Man Tag Team Championship.
 At Best in the World in July 2021, Shane Taylor Promotions successfully defended the ROH World Six-Man Tag Team Championship against Dak Draper, Dalton Castle, and Eli Isom.
 At Final Battle in December 2021, Taylor defeated Kenny King in a "Fight Without Honor".
 At the same event, Kaun, Moses, and O'Shay Edwards (substituting for Taylor) lost the ROH World Six-Man Tag Team Championship to The Righteous (Bateman, Dutch, and Vincent).
 ROH was subsequently placed on hiatus once again upon its acquisition by All Elite Wrestling owner Tony Khan.

 Taylor made his return to ROH in December 2022 at Final Battle, teaming with JD Griffey in a loss to Swerve in Our Glory (Keith Lee and Swerve Strickland).
 He won a tournament to earn a ROH World Television Championship match, which he lost to Samoa Joe at AEW's All Out pay-per-view in September 2023.
 Taylor then reformed Shane Taylor Promotions (STP) with Lee Moriarty, and the following month at the WrestleDream pre-show, they participated in an eight-person mixed tag team match, which they lost.
 Taylor then lost to Keith Lee at Final Battle in December.
 The following year, he recruited Anthony Ogogo and The Infantry (Carlie Bravo, Shawn Dean, and Trish Adora) into his stable.

 On August 29, 2025 at Death Before Dishonor, Taylor teamed with The Infantry to defeat Sons of Texas (Marshall Von Erich, Ross Von Erich, and Sammy Guevara) for the ROH World Six-Man Championship.
+At Final Battle in December 2025, Shane Taylor Promotions successfully defended the ROH World Six-Man Championship against SkyFlight (Dante Martin, Darius Martin, and Scorpio Sky).
+On May 15, 2026 at Supercard of Honor, the trio lost their titles to Dalton Castle and The Outrunners (Truth Magnum and Turbo Floyd).

+On June 10 at Dynamite: Summer Blockbuster, Taylor failed to win the AEW Continental Championship from Jon Moxley.
+On the August 6 episode of ROH Wrestling, Taylor added Tehuti Miles to STP.